 In case of delay in release of funds from the State/Districts, the Scheme is being implemented out of the school local fund or on credit basis.
+Meals are served interruptedly in schools.

 2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.

-The State is taking the initiative for implementing the Public Finance Management System (PFMS) under the Mid-day Meal Scheme for operating the funds upto school level and shall be implemented shortly.
+The J&K UT is taking the initiative for implementing the Public Finance Management System (PFMS) under the Mid-day Meal Scheme for operating the funds upto school level and shall be implemented shortly.